International

 HRGB will be hosting the 22nd International Handbell Symposium in 2026.

-An interactive map showing handbell teams wordwide (particularly in countries with no central organising body).
+An interactive map showing handbell teams worldwide (particularly in countries with no central organising body).

 Historians do not agree as to which was the first ringing band to perform before an American audience, or who was instrumental in bringing the first English handbell team to the USA but one most colorful story says that it was P. T. Barnum who introduced the Lancashire Bell Ringers.